Castelvill/SandstormBox/docs/instructions.md

 - min (VariableModule): bool, int, double, string - literal, minimal value of the output;
 - max (VariableModule): bool, int, double, string - literal, maximal value of the output;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## random_int